 Now, it has become a dining and drinking haven with plethora of choice.
 Just walk along High Street, past the old Mental Asylum (not kidding) and you will be hit by an abundance of options.
-Take your pick of Japanese, Italian, French, Thai …the list could go on.
-Here’s the list of my favourite SYP hangouts in no particular order:
+Take your pick of Japanese, Italian, French, Thai, Indian …the list goes on.
+Here’s the list of our favourite SYP hangouts (in no particular order):

 This underrated Italian restaurant sits in the heart of High Street and very conveniently situated opposite the escalators.
 The interior is cosy and understated, perfect for a first date and a quick escape home if you live in the area!

 I am forever in an argument with my friends as to where the best pizza in Hong Kong is, so I will refrain from making any bold statements, but Pizzeria Italia definitely is one of my go to Pizza places.

 They have meal deals throughout the day and even ordering a la carte turns out to be extremely reasonable (average spend will be 200 HKD with alcohol).
 This place has a wholesome, family atmosphere with tasty food.
 I’ve been here so many times and still haven’t found a dish I don’t like.